taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

 (5) security/libgcrypt

-security/libgcrypt has a building issue on ARM, and it will fix to apply Rui Paulo's patch(ports/181365).
+security/libgcrypt had a building issue on ARM (ports/181365 by Rui Paulo).

-    # cd ../../security/libgcrypt/
-    # cp -rf * /usr/ports/security/libgcrypt/
+PR had been submited and this issue fixed.

 4: building xorg